leif-behrens/wiki-portfolio/tryhackme/challenges/itsybitsy.md

 ### 4. The infected machine connected with a famous filesharing site in this period, which also acts as a C2 server used by the malware authors to communicate.
 What is the name of the filesharing site?

-According to the log the host is `pastebin.com` as you can see in the following screenshot:
+According to the log, the host is pastebin.com, as shown in the following screenshot:

 ![4_1.png](/thm/challenges/itsybitsy/4_1.png)

 > pastebin.com